Ferdydh/hackatum2023/README.md

 ```bash
 docker-compose up
 ```

-...but right now it doesn't on my machine.
-So, you can run the server and the client separately:
+Just in case it doesn't, you can run the services individually.

 ```bash
 cd nextjs